ultralytics/ultralytics/docs/en/integrations/sony-imx500.md

 sudo apt install imx500-all imx500-tools
 ```

 Step 3: Install prerequisites to run `picamera2` application.
-We will use this applicaiton later for the deployment process.
+We will use this application later for the deployment process.

 ```bash
 sudo apt install python3-opencv python3-munkres